marcelors27/purchase-service/README.md

 ### Caching

 Treasury exchange rates are cached in-memory (`CurrencyConversionService`/`TreasuryRatesClient`) using the configured `TreasuryRates:CacheDurationSeconds` so repeated currency lookups do not hammer the external API.
 Rates come from the U.S. Treasury Reporting Rates of Exchange.

+## Project Conventions

+- **Infrastructure adapters** – Cross-cutting plumbing that only touches external dependencies lives in `src/PurchaseService.Api/Infrastructure`. `DateOnlyTypeHandler` sits there because it only adapts Dapper’s database representation of dates and never interacts with domain logic.
+- **Collocated contracts** – Interfaces that exist solely to support a single implementation plus test doubles stay beside their class (e.g., `ITreasuryRatesClient`/`TreasuryRatesClient`).
+Once a contract gains multiple implementations or wider reuse, it is promoted to its own file to flag the boundary explicitly.
+- **Exception handling** – `PurchaseExceptionHandler` centralizes HTTP error mapping using `IExceptionHandler`, keeping controllers/minimal endpoints free of status-code branching while enforcing consistent response envelopes.
+- **Slim endpoints** – Minimal API endpoints delegate immediately to MediatR commands/queries.
+Each command encapsulates validation and domain rules, letting controllers stay declarative (`app.MapPost`, etc.) while the pipeline enforces behaviors (logging, sanitization, side effects).
+  - Domain isolation: request handlers validate invariants via FluentValidation, convert to value objects/entities, and publish domain events; infrastructure concerns (DB, HTTP) are injected, so command/query code focuses on business rules.

+### Reuse vs. Service-Specific Code

+- **Candidate libraries**
+  - `CommandSanitizationBehavior`, `RequestLoggingBehavior`, `CommandSideEffectBehavior` – reusable MediatR pipeline behaviors for sanitization, logging, and side-effect hooks.
+  - `PurchaseExceptionHandler` pattern – a generic `IExceptionHandler` wrapper that maps custom exceptions to consistent problem details.
+  - `DateOnlyTypeHandler` – Dapper adapter for `DateOnly`, usable by any service that persists dates.
+  - Treasury API client abstractions – `ITreasuryRatesClient`/`CurrencyConversionService` illustrate an HTTP + caching client that could be parameterized for other rate providers.
+- **Service-specific routines**
+  - Purchase domain commands/queries (`CreatePurchaseCommand`, `GetPurchaseQuery`) and their validators – enforce business rules unique to this service.
+  - `PurchaseRepository` and related Dapper SQL – bound to the purchases schema and table layout.
+  - `PurchaseCreated` event and handler – internal event model for downstream purchase workflows.
+  - `PurchaseRequest` DTOs and FluentValidation rules – tied to this API’s contract signatures.

 ### Example Requests